Robinson 2010

-Robinson 2010 was the thirteenth season of the Swedish version of Survivor, and premiered on TV4 on 7 October 2010.
+Robinson 2010 is the thirteenth season of the Swedish version of Survivor, and premiered on TV4 on 7 October 2010.
 Paolo Roberto returned as host for this season.

 The filming took place between 23 May and June 2010 in the Philippines.
 The very first received applications from the channel's website were lost, due to an error in the form.
 In this season, Paolo Roberto handpicked the contestants in the final process of the casting in order to minimize drop-outs during the season.

-Unlike previous seasons, this season didn't feature a jury vote to decide the winner.
+Unlike previous seasons, this season did not feature a jury vote to decide the winner.
 Instead, there was a final challenge in which Erik Svedberg won against Heléne Ekelund.